 Right after I talk about my dyslexic brother I'm going to tell you to read.
 I'm lousy at smooth transitions.

 In order to stay in the career game, you must become a constant student.
 I don't want you to limit your reading to your vocation either.
 It's important to read about soft skills too.
-Leadership, motivation and growing an organization are all a constant learning process.
+Leadership, motivation, and growing an organization are all constant learning processes.
 Grow yourself through books and keep the student in you alive.
 When the waves of change inevitably roll in you'll be prepared.

 If you don't like reading watch youtube videos on myriad topics or listen to books on audible.